Tuesday, June 3, 2014

 2010: Yasmani Grandal vs. Chris Sale

 In the 2010 draft, Chris Sale was actually the first prospect on whom I did in-depth research and a full write-up, and he was ultimately the guy I wanted the Reds to land.
 His fastball and changeup were both rated among the very best of the draft eligible college pitchers and he had very good polish to go with them.
 His strikeout and walk rates were among the very best in the country, so you had both upside and polish.
 There were/are some questions about his arm action, but I never saw anything about which to worry.
 Some thought there was too much snap in his arm action, but I don't really see it.
-I would like to see him incorporate more leg drive, but overall I liked his mechanics.
+I would like to see him incorporate more leg drive, but overall I was comfortable with his mechanics.
 After I was done looking into the draft crop, Sale was still sitting atop my list.

 In that draft, Sale was selected by the Chicago White Sox with the 13th overall pick.
 Somewhat surprisingly, the Sox moved Sale all the way up to the majors after only 10.1 minor league innings.
 The Sox fast-tracked him as a reliever and he performed very well, posting a 32/10 K/BB ratio in his 23.1 Major League innings.
 Once again, the question emerges about the value of a player skipping the minors almost entirely, though in this case my pick would get whatever boost comes along with it.
 The Sox used Sale in their push for the playoffs and it's hard not to wonder how much the Reds would have benefited from having two hard throwing southpaws (Aroldis and Sale) in the postseason.
 Obviously, for a team in the hunt for the playoffs, getting an immediate return on a draft pick is of even greater value.